 However, I think a lot of people tend to view intersectional feminism in quite a basic way that simply layers different forms of oppression on top of each other – a black, lesbian woman has a triple-level of disadvantage.
 It’s important to consider how any individual might have lived through and confronted multiple and varying forms of oppression.
 But what is really powerful about intersectional feminism is the way that it starts to tease out how all these forms of bigotry – sexism, racism, classism, ableism – are connected, systemic and in fact, disadvantage all of us in different ways.
 When you consider it that way, it’s not just about working out who is the most marginalised, but about forging bonds between individuals and across movements to create change.

-Intersectional feminism in practice requires us all to work to better understand each other, to recognise our own areas of privilege and to actively work to dismantle systems of oppression.
+Intersectional feminism in practice requires us all to work to better to understand each other, to recognise our own areas of privilege and to actively work to dismantle systems of oppression.

 What is it about intersectional feminism that first resonated with you as a young woman of colour?